Immediate Steps to Take After the Bus Accident

 Proving Bus Accident Negligence

-A lawyer needs to show a few things to prove a bus driver was negligent and caused an accident that hurt passengers.
+A lawyer needs to show a few things to prove that a bus driver was negligent and caused an accident that hurt passengers.
 First, they must prove the driver should have been careful—that’s their “duty of care.”
 Bus drivers have a significant responsibility to keep everyone safe.

 The main aspects of the case will be: